niallmulkerns/Nanobubbles/projectlog.md

 - Using the standard microscope in the teaching lab.

 - Setting up and using the AFM in the MSci labs correctly, as well as analysing the images created.

+- Creating silanised glass.
+  - Clean the glass slides (and petri dishes used to contain them) using isopropanol (and acetone if needed) to get rid of any surface dust or contaminants.
+Then was with deionised water and dry with nitrogen.
+  - Put clean slides in petri dish into the plasma cleaner for approximately 8 minutes to clean glass and functionalise the surface with -OH groups.
+  - Pour in a solution of 10% APTES in methanol that covers the glass slides and leave covered with parafilm in a fume cupboard for approximately 16 hrs
+  - Take out and wash with copious amounts of ethanol and then deionised water, finally being dried with nitrogen gas.
+  - Coverslips can be sliced at one corner to know which side (silanated or non-silanated) is which.
+  - APTES solution is very sticky and hard to remove when dried, so not recommended to leave for longer.

 ---